zhenv5/twisted/docs/core/howto/ssl.rst

     from twisted.internet.ssl import CertificateOptions
     options = CertificateOptions(..., nextProtocol=[b'h2', b'http/1.1'])

 Twisted will attempt to use both ALPN and NPN if they're available, to maximise compatibility with peers.
-If both ALPN and NPN are supported by the peer, then the result from ALPN will be preferred.
+If both ALPN and NPN are supported by the peer, then the result from ALPN is preferred.

-For NPN, the client selects the protocol to use; for ALPN, the server does.
-If Twisted is acting in either of those roles, then it will prefer the earliest protocol in the list that is supported by both peers.
+For NPN, the client selects the protocol to use;
+For ALPN, the server does.
+If Twisted is acting as the peer who is supposed to select the protocol, it will prefer the earliest protocol in the list that is supported by both peers.

 To determine what protocol was negotiated, use :api:`twisted.protocols.tls.TLSMemoryBIOProtocol.getNextProtocol <TLSMemoryBIOProtocol.getNextProtocol`.
+It will return one of the strings passed to the ``nextProtocol`` parameter.
-This method will return ``None`` if the peer did not offer ALPN or NPN, or will return one of the strings passed to the ``nextProtocol`` parameter.
+It will return ``None`` if the peer did not offer ALPN or NPN.

-If ALPN and NPN are used and no overlap can be found, the connection will not be established: instead, the handshake will fail.
+If ALPN and NPN are used and no overlap can be found, the connection will not be established.
+Instead, the handshake will fail.

 Related facilities